eleu-u/cproj/README.md

 # usage

-basically copies a folder from the templates path and renames it
+copies a folder from the templates path and renames it

 new project example: